sribhargav1345/Face-Emotion-Recognition/README.md

 ### 2. Models Used
 Our project successfully identified emotions on human face, achieving a accuracy of approximately 70%.
-We conducted extensive experiments, exploring various models such as Convolutional Neural Networks (CNN)-2 models used,Resnet model,VGG16 model,Densenet model,MobileNet model for emotion recognition.We have successfully implemented an ensemble approach using the three models that yielded the highest accuracy.
+We conducted extensive experiments, exploring various models such as Convolutional Neural Networks (CNN)-2 models used,Resnet model,VGG16 model,RegNet Model, Efficient-Net model,Densenet model,MobileNet model for emotion recognition.We have successfully implemented an ensemble approach using the three models that yielded the highest accuracy.
 This ensemble leverages the predictive power of the top-performing models to enhance the overall performance, resulting in a more robust and accurate system

 ### 3. How to Run Locally: